platformsh/platformsh-docs/sites/platform/src/dedicated-environments/security-monitoring.md

 ### Performance monitoring

 All of our Dedicated clusters are monitored 24/7 to ensure uptime and to measure server metrics such as available disk space, memory and disk usage, and several dozen other metrics that give us a complete picture of the health of your application’s infrastructure.

-A wide range of server metrics (disk space, memory, and disk usage) are continuously measured using in-house tools, providing a complete picture of the health of your application infrastructure.
-As soon as a metric goes out of bounds (i.e., an outage is detected), Support and Operations teams are alerted, a Point in Time report is generated, and the Platform.sh teams can determine and triage the cause of the outage.
+As soon as a metric goes out of bounds (i.e., an outage is detected), Support and Operations teams are alerted, a Point in Time report is generated, and the Platform.sh teams can triage the cause of the outage.

 #### Automated monitoring